 C & E 11 | 7 to 1 | 88.89% | 11.11% |

-We understand craps can be rather overwhelming but it offers very good value provided that you know which bets to place and which ones to avoid.
-Looking at the table above, you can easily draw the conclusion that pass/come and don’t come/don’t pass wagers yield the highest return rates, especially when combined with taking or laying odds.
-Most other bets have terrible odds and should altogether be avoided.
-The Any Seven, in particular, is notorious for being one of the worst possible wagers you can find on the casino floor.
+We understand craps can be rather overwhelming, but it offers very good value provided you know which bets to place and which to avoid.
+Looking at the table above, you can easily conclude that pass/come and don’t come/don’t pass wagers yield the highest return rates, especially when combined with taking or laying odds.
+Most other bets have terrible odds and should be avoided altogether.
+In particular, Any Seven is notorious for being one of the worst wagers you can find on the casino floor.

-The help section of the game offers detailed explanations about each supported bet type.
-Feel free to refer to it if you are a complete rookie.
-If you are new to craps, Evolution gives you the option to switch to the easy mode which involves fewer wagers.
+The help section of the game offers detailed explanations about each supported bet type, so feel free to refer to it if you are a complete rookie.
+If you are new to craps, Evolution gives you the option to switch to an easy mode, which involves fewer wagers.
 Transitioning to this simplified version of the game does not affect the theoretical return.

 #6 – Live Baccarat by Pragmatic Play